uptonking/note4yaoo/lib-db-nedb-community.md

 - Recently I struggled with this problem and came up with a solution that is similar to nedb-party but a bit more robust: vangelov/nedb-multi, hope it helps someone.
   - https://github.com/vangelov/nedb-multi

+- I don't think you'd ever consider multiple CRUD processes but the concept of having a process to perform updates and a separate process returning queries would be quite useful I think?
+  - I have a Node game backend where I really need separate CRUD and Query processes because a single-threaded CRUD process is fine (and indeed has considerable integrity benefits) but a single-threaded query process couldn't cope with the likely demand...

 - ## [How is writing and reading at the same time handled?](https://github.com/louischatriot/nedb/issues/99)
 - It is not possible.
 Only workaround is to create dedicated process responsible for database, and talk to it from other processes.
   - NEDB is loading at startup whole dataset from file into memory, and works on this in-memory representation of data.